-This homemade pimento cheese is boldly flavored with Dijon mustard, garlic, and smoked paprika.
-It's a wonderfully creamy delicacy, and it's easy to make at home with just a few simple ingredients.
+This homemade pimento cheese is flavored with Dijon, garlic, and smoked paprika.
+This creamy delicacy is easy to make at home with a few simple ingredients.

 I tried pimento cheese for the first time during a visit to Charlotte, North Carolina, in 2013.
 I was smitten!
 The cheese spread was incredibly creamy, and the flavor combination - smoky and mildly spicy - was wonderful.
 It took me a few years to realize this is a recipe I can easily make at home.
-Other easy no-bake dips I like to make include sour cream dip, cream cheese dip, and Greek yogurt dip.
+I now make it regularly for both guests and my family.

 Ingredients